Geometry and topology of geometric limits I: Main results

 \begin{remark} In the beginning of the present work, we tried to use more classical topological approach involving only hyperbolic geometry to study topological properties of geometric limits of quasi-Fuchsian groups.
 Subsequently we found that, by invoking the bi-Lipschitz model theorem by Brock-Canary-Minsky, it is possible to simplify proofs of some results and moreover to obtain a deeper result on geometric properties of geometric limits.
 Therefore, we have changed our original plan and adopted the method relying upon work of \cite{mi2} and \cite{bcm}.
 On the other hand, we have noticed that our original approach on geometric limits gives rise to a rather short proof of the bi-Lipschitz model theorem.
 See Soma \cite{so}. \end{remark}

 Now, we shall outline the proofs of the main theorems.
 To prove Theorem A, we shall first apply Minsky's bi-Lipschitz model theorem to each $\hyperbolic^3/G_n$ and get a model manifold $M_n$ which can be decomposed into blocks with a bi-Lipschitz homeomorphism $g_n$ from $M_n$ to $(\hyperbolic^3/G_n)_0$.
-We define $M$ and a bi-Lipschitz homeomorphism from $M$ to $N_0$ as the geometric limits of $M_n$ and $g_n$.
-We shall check these satisfy the required conditions (i)-(iv) one by one, among which the most difficult is (iv).
-Since $M$ is the geometric limit of $\{M_n\}$, each finite sub-bricks can be proved to be embedded in $S \times (0,1)$ preserving the product structures, but this does not imply immediately that the entire $M$ can also be embedded.
-We shall need to rearrange the embeddings of sub-bricks by twisting them as will be shown in Lemma \ref{l_21}.
+We define $M$ and a bi-Lipschitz homeomorphism from $M$ to $N_0$ to be the geometric limits of $M_n$ and $g_n$.
+We shall verify that these satisfy the required conditions (i)-(iv) one by one, among which the most difficult is (iv).
+Since $M$ is the geometric limit of $\{M_n\}$, each union of finite bricks can be proved to be embedded in $S \times (0,1)$ preserving the product structures, but this does not imply immediately that the entire $M$ can also be embedded.
+We shall need to rearrange the embeddings of sub-bricks by twisting them in such a way the twisting stabilises on each brick as will be shown in Lemma \ref{l_21}.

-Next we turn to Theorem C. We shall first consider an ascending exhausting sequence of sub-brick manifolds $W_n$ consisting of finite bricks within the given labelled brick manifold $M$.
-These $W_n$ may have very complicated homeomorphism types, but we shall construct from the $W_n$ brick manifolds $Z_n$ corresponding to geometrically finite Kleinian surface groups by applying Thurston's uniformisation theorem, whose geometric limit is also $M$.
-We shall approximate these Kleinian groups by quasi-Fuchsian groups, which are the groups as we wanted.
+Next we turn to Theorem C. We shall first consider an ascending exhausting sequence of sub-brick-manifolds $W_n$ consisting of finite bricks within the given labelled brick manifold $M$.
+These $W_n$ may have very complicated homeomorphism types, but we shall construct from the $W_n$ brick manifolds $Z_n$ corresponding to geometrically finite Kleinian surface groups by applying Thurston's uniformisation theorem for compact irreducible atoroidal 3-manifolds with boundary, whose geometric limit is also $M$.
+We shall approximate these Kleinian groups corresponding to $Z_n$ by quasi-Fuchsian groups, which are groups as we wanted.

 Finally, we shall outline the proof of Theorem D. We are given two geometric limits $G_1$ and $G_2$ such that $N_1=\hyperbolic^3/G_1$ and $N_2=\hyperbolic^3/G_2$ share the same topological type and end invariants.
 By Theorem A, we can construct a labelled model manifold $M$ of $(N_1)_0$.
 By our assumption, there is a homeomorphism from $M$ to $(N_2)_0$ preserving the end invariants.
 In Theorem \ref{blm}, which is a generalisation of the bi-Lipschitz model theorem by Brock-Canary-Minsky \cite{bcm}, we shall prove that such a homeomorphism can be homotoped to a uniform bi-Lipschitz homeomorphism.
 This shows that $G_1$ and $G_2$ are quasi-conformally conjugate by a quasi-conformal homeomorphism which is conformal on the domain of discontinuity.
 The second statement of Corollary B makes it possible to apply McMullen's generalisation of Sullivan's rigidity theorem and we shall be able to show that $G_1$ and $G_2$ are conformally conjugate.